akingdom/ShapeTheory/README.md

 # Shape Theory
 *A brief discussion on shape theory psychology* from childhood development and historical practices perspectives, by Andrew Kingdom.

+*** Need an introduction here to summarise the core thrusts of shape theory and tie general shape theory physchology to all the shapes mentioned herein.
+We also need an overall coherence to this text so as not to ramble aimlessly.

 ## Circles

 Nature has many rounded and curved surfaces, such as tree trunks, river-smoothed stones, bird eggs and so on.
 The earliest such shape a baby experiences is generally contact with a human face and body if breast-fed.